HL7/fhir-registry-protocols-ig/input/pagecontent/Architecture_and_Implementation.md

 <figcaption>Example Async Submission Flow</figcaption>
 </figure>

-It is suggested that if Option 3 is chosen, that the uploads be done in smaller sections within multiple files to allow for easier management of the upload (i.e., parallelism, re-uploading) and to prevent having to re-upload large files in the case of an upload tranmission error.
+It is suggested that if Option 3 is chosen, that the uploads be done in smaller sections within multiple files to allow for easier management of the upload (i.e., parallelism, re-uploading) and to prevent having to re-upload large files in the case of an upload transmission error.